Physical Strategies (What you feel)

 - Self-help literature.
 There are "Dummy" books for everything How to Parent; How to form relationships; How to fight fair; How to start a conversation, etc.

-- Take a course offered through recreation centres, Community Education, Church, Rotary, Student Services.
+- Take a course offered through recreation centres, Community Education, Church, Rotary, Student Affairs.

 - Evaluate your less than successful experiences within the context of what you learned and what you could do differently in the future.

 Break down long term goals into smaller goal steps.
 This way, as you reach each step towards the major goal, you can feel like you are accomplishing something.
 Rewarding yourself for successful completion of each step will keep you directed, interested and satisfied.

 Learn how to manage time and priorities effectively.
 Make a realistic plan with lots of breathing spaces, and work your plan.
 Be in control of what is accomplished and reward yourself when you are successful.
 Prioritize and work at the most important activities first.

 - Mentally practice/visualize (what you want to do.)

 - Observe someone who does it well and imitate them -- modelling.